tailhook/vagga/docs/builders.rst

 To give you some notion of how smaller alpine linux is.
 This example has size of about 64Mb.
-Similar example built by :ref:`Debian Debootstrap` builder has size of about 297Mb.
+Similar example built by `Debian Debootstrap`_ builder has size of about 297Mb.